-- Since the ITP shutdown, Atrush has been shut-in due to a lack of storage and trucking facilities.
-Sarsang production has been limited by storage capacity and the local sales market in Kurdistan, but production has continued at an average gross rate of 18 Mbopd during Q2 2023.
-As reported by HKN Energy Ltd. ("HKN"), Sarsang local sales during Q2 2023 averaged 13.7 Mbopd; - HKN completed one water disposal well (ST-AW1) on the Sarsang Block, and Taqa Atrush B.V. completed one production well (CK-20) on the Atrush Block during Q2 2023.
-Both wells are expected to be in operation after the resumption of pipeline exports, field operations and regular payments for oil sales; - The 2023 capital programs associated with further drilling activity and processing capacity expansion at both the Sarsang and Atrush blocks have been reduced and/or deferred completely; and - Due to the reduced activity levels following the ITP closure, ShaMaran has suspended guidance for 2023.
-The Company is working with the KRG and our operating partners to address the challenges in Kurdistan and will update the market as appropriate.
+- Sarsang average gross production was 27.7 Mbopd during Q3 2023 (compared to 18.0 Mbopd in Q2 2023).
+During the quarter, Atrush remained shut-in due to a lack of oil storage and trucking facilities.
+The Atrush operator restarted production on November 7, 2023, with sales to a local refinery through existing pipeline infrastructure; - The 2023 capital programs associated with further drilling activity and processing capacity expansion at both the Sarsang and Atrush blocks have been reduced and/or deferred completely; and - Due to the reduced activity levels following the ITP closure, ShaMaran has suspended guidance for 2023.
+The Company is working with the KRG and our operating partners to address the challenges in Kurdistan.